-Sculpt the Podium - Deliberately cutting back the podiums in specific areas improves sunlight performance to the Plaza and the residential courtyards, and also adjusts the streetwall height to respond to each facing street.
+Sculpt the Podium - Deliberately cutting back the podiums in specific areas improves sunlight performance to the [public park](#) and the residential courtyards, and also adjusts the streetwall height to respond to each facing street.
+The façade heights are established by street width/facade heights ratio.

-Strategically Place Height - Massing is accommodated in slender towers that are spaced to frame Yates street and maximize the amount of sunlight exposure on courtyards and the Yates Plaza.
+Strategically Place Height - Massing is accommodated in slender towers that are spaced to frame Yates Street and maximize the amount of sunlight exposure on courtyards and the [public park](#).